Rain Barrels

 - Ways you can use harvested rainwater (outdoor non-potable uses):

-- Keep compost bins moist
+- Keep compost bins moist (not soaking wet though!)

 - Clean garden tools, patio furniture, and other outdoor equipment